or163/Olympics-By-Gender-Visualiztion/README.md

 I had to manipulate the data With R ,clean it and aggregate by Year, country and gender.

-during the work, I noticed that there are way less female participants in the early 20th century olympics and a normalization ratio is required
+during the work, I noticed that there are way less female participants in the early 20th century olympics and a normalization ratio is required female medal ratio - female medal winners/ total female participants in this country male medal ratio - male medal winners/ total male participants in this country *Ratio* - female medal ratio/male medal ratio so when ratio > 1 it's means that female achieve better in this country, and ratio < 1 - male achieve better results

 http://34.66.223.151/~a5/SummerOlympicsVisualizationByGender/index.html